 A non-negotiable tool of the trade.
 Ensure you get one with a flat bottom so you can hammer away on it with biners, rocks, your head etc.

 The BD Nut Tool is simple, light, cheap and doubles as a bottle opener.
 What more do you want?
-Omega Pacific makes a fancy one with a little wire gate, and DMM makes a decent option too.
+BD also makes a fancy one with a little wire gate, and DMM makes a decent option too.
 At the end of the day, this one is all about personal taste.